mozilla/fxa/packages/fxa-auth-db-mysql/docs/API.md

 ## .deleteAccount(uid) ##

-Deletes the account specified by `uid` and deletes all tokens related to this account.
+Deletes the account specified by `uid` and all tokens and devices related to this account.

 Parameters: